ktmud/vuelastic/README.md

 # vuelastic

-> ElasticSearch Web Search interface built on top of Vue
+> ElasticSearch Web Search interface built on top of Vue and Element UI

 A simple ElasticSearch web interface.